JohnsonQu1999/VI_A/README.md

 === TODO ===

-• Get a working live feed
+• Reposition widgets to make the video feed larger

+• Modularize code, fix bad code

-• Integrate the feed and control program into a GUI
+• Try to break the program (and then fix it)

-• Integrate the programmer via scripting - see altera reference
+• Repackage as an executable/installer

 Note: As the Arduino UNO only has 12 pins this program will only implement KEY[0..3] and SW[0..7].
 It would take 66 pins to implement all 4 keys, 10 switches, 10 ledr's and 6 7-segs.